JoaoVithorr/ScreenShot-App-/README.md

 * ScreenShot App *
-An app that uses pyautogui and time to take screenshots of your screen
+ Uses Pyautogui and Time to take screenshots of your screen Builds GUI with Tkinter